 While we would like to reassure everyone that the Neepawa Veterinary Clinic at this time remains COVID -19 free, we are taking steps to protect our staff, our clients and all of our families from the spread of this virus while still maintaining necessary services.
-With that in mind, we are implementing several changes in our operations over the next couple of weeks.
+With that in mind, we are implementing several changes in our operations.

 - We will be continuing to maintain the utmost in sanitation and cleaning of examination rooms between appointments.
 Our exam room surfaces are cleaned and disinfected, our staff wash hands between contact with each patient.
 We would appreciate the same hand washing courtesy on behalf of our clients and will provide you with a means of doing so before and after appointments.